-A: You should notify your supervisor or a member of the Compliance Network.
+A: You should notify your supervisor, ETRN Corporate Compliance, or a member of the Compliance Network, or contact the Compliance Hotline.
 Sending such jokes violates Company policies.
 You have an obligation to report violations of this Code.

-For more information, please review Policies No. 1.2 Equal Employment Opportunity and Affirmative Action, No. 1.3 Harassment - Sexual Harassment and No. 1.6 Americans with Disabilities Act on Mainline Connect.
+For more information, please review Policies No. 1.2 Equal Employment Opportunity and Affirmative Action, No. 1.3 Harassment-Sexual Harassment and No. 1.6 Americans with Disabilities Act on Mainline Connect.